Skip to main content

 Each page returns up to 200 user objects.
 For planning:

 At Sorsa’s rate limit of 20 requests per second, extracting 10,000 followers takes about 3 seconds; 100,000 followers takes about 25 seconds.
-For accounts with millions of followers, consider sampling (e.g., first 50 pages = ~10,000 followers) rather than a full extraction, unless you specifically need complete coverage.
-For more on cost planning, see Pricing.
+For accounts with millions of followers, consider sampling (e.g., the first 50 pages = ~10,000 followers) rather than a full extraction, unless you specifically need complete coverage.
+For cost planning, see Pricing.

 Data Freshness and Edge Cases